top of page

 3. Respect Boundaries

 Respect the individual’s need for space, rest, or reduced interaction, even if it might seem unusual to you.
-Understand that declining an invitation or stepping away from a conversation isn’t personal—it’s often a necessary act of self-care for them.
+Understand that declining an invitation or stepping away from a conversation isn’t personal.
+It’s often a necessary act of self-care for them.

 4. Offer Practical Assistance